-Whilst the phrase ‘no pain, no gain’ is a common one that everyone has heard, you’ll be relieved to hear that it needn’t be the case with your microblading treatment at Immaculate Touch.
-Of course, everyone is different and we all have our own unique pain thresholds but we do everything we can to make the microblading process as relaxed and pain-free as possible.
+The phrase ‘no pain, no gain‘ is a common one that everyone has heard.
+You’ll be relieved to hear that it needn’t be the case with your microblading treatment at Immaculate Touch.
+Of course, everyone is different and we all have our own unique pain thresholds.
+Because of this, we do everything we can to make the microblading process as relaxed and pain-free as possible.

 Unlike having a tattoo, microblading is far gentler and much less invasive.
-We will do everything within our power to make the treatment as painless as possible for you.
-You might be tempted to take painkillers an hour or so beforehand but this really shouldn’t be necessary as most clients cope very well and report that it was far more comfortable than they expected it to be.
+We will do everything within our power to make the treatment as painless as possible for you and it shouldn’t be necessary to take any painkillers beforehand.
+Most clients cope very well and report that it was far more comfortable than they expected it to be.

 Is there any pain or discomfort afterwards?

 For most clients, the minor discomfort they may feel during microblading isn’t really an issue.
 Once your microbladed eyebrows are complete, you shouldn’t experience any pain.
 Some clients occasionally report a slight tingling sensation that quickly wears off.
-There will be some slight scabbing following the procedure which can be itchy, but if the aftercare protocol is adhered to, the effects will be minimised.
+There will be some slight scabbing following the procedure which can be itchy.
+However, a good aftercare protocol will minimise the effects.
 You should avoid scratching or rubbing your eyebrows if they itch; let nature take its course and your body will heal by itself.

 Aftercare for your Microblade Eyebrows

-We provide a thorough consultation on how to care for your beautiful new microblade eyebrows together with an easy to follow list of do’s and don’ts.
+We provide a thorough consultation on how to care for your beautiful new microblade eyebrows.
+We also give you an easy to follow list of do’s and don’ts.
 For example, one of the most important factors is to ensure that you don’t get your eyebrows wet for a least 2 weeks after your treatment.
-You’ll need to either be careful with that shower head or use a strategically placed shower cap to keep the area dry.
+You’ll need to either be careful with that showerhead or use a strategically placed shower cap to keep the area dry.